NisanTarhan/GraphQL-Challenge/README.md

 }
 ```

-To get a list from the data.
+To get a list from the data:
 ```js
 query getAllUsers {
   users {